 The assessment of the correlation between historical observed default rates, forecast economic conditions and ECLs is a significant estimate.
 The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
 The Company's historical credit loss experience and forecast of economic conditions may also not be representative of customer's actual default in the future.
 The information about the ECLs on the Company's trade receivables and contract assets is disclosed in Note 5.

-No allowance for ECL was recognized in 2018.
-The carrying values of receivables as of December 31, 2018 amounted to ₱40.44 million (see Note 5).
+No allowance for ECL was recognized in 2019 and 2018.
+The carrying values of receivables is \$\text{P25.67}\$ million and \$\text{P34.43}\$ million as of December 31, 2019 and 2018, respectively (see Note 5).